 Accounts on UFO sightings are usually graphic depictions of flashing flying objects.
-Imaginations happen to be shaped by the movie industry along with the simple circumstance that aliens would be envisioned as animate life forms able to fly up to the Earth and make shimmer.
+Imaginations are shaped by the movie industry along with the simple circumstance that aliens would be envisioned as animate life forms able to fly up to the Earth and make shimmer, that is, behave unlike humans.

 I am not a supporter of the ETH, that is, the extraterrestrial hypothesis.
 My focus here is on an aspect of life in the Universe to have gained recognition for a universal – the actuality that all languages have syntaxes.